Apteco/py-apteco/docs/source/reference/topics/cubes.rst

 .. note::
-    The cube functionality is still under active development, and so is currently subject to several limitations:
+    The cube functionality is still under active development, and so is currently subject to a couple of limitations:

     * The cube dimensions must be FastStats **Selector** variables (other variable types and more complex types like expressions are not currently supported).
     * Only the default *count* is supported as a measure, and this is set automatically.
-    * The variables for the dimensions must be from the same table as the resolve table of the cube.

 Basic use
 =========